sonic-net/SONiC/doc/SONiC_OC_NTP_HLD.md

 ntp server 99.1.1.1
 ntp server pool.ntp.org
 ```
-Add/delete NTP server information in the Redis ConfigDB and in the ntp.conf file (NTP configuration file).
+Add/delete NTP server information in the Redis ConfigDB and in /etc/ntp.conf.
-The NTP server can be IPv4 address, IPv6 address , or a ntp pool name.
+The NTP server can be IPv4 address, IPv6 address , or hostname.
 Mutliple NTP servers can be configured.

 #### 1.1.1.2 add/delete NTP source interface